isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2015-04-28-speech-by-minister-grace-fu-at-the-launch-of-nus-centre-for-family-and-population-research-(cfpr)-on-28-apr-2015.md

 ---
 layout: post
-title:  "Speech by Minister Grace Fu, at the launch of NUS Centre for Family and Population Research (CFPR)"
+title: 'Speech by Minister Grace Fu, at the launch of NUS Centre for Family and Population Research (CFPR)'
-date:   2015-04-28
+date: 2015-04-28T00:00:00.000Z
-permalink: "/media-centre/speeches/speech-by-minister-grace-fu-at-the-launch-of-nus-centre-for-family-and-population-research-(cfpr)-on-28-apr-2015"
+permalink: /media-centre/speeches/speech-by-minister-grace-fu-at-the-launch-of-nus-centre-for-family-and-population-research-(cfpr)-on-28-apr-2015

 ---

 **New Centre to further understanding and discourse on Singapore’s demographic challenges**